 Along with a desire to forge meaningful connections between law and the arts, the Center for Art Law is committed to educating visual artists and the attorneys who defend them.
 In recognition of the numerous contributions that Judith Bresler (1946-2020) made to advance the art law field as a lawyer, professor, author, mentor, and advocate for the arts, the Center for Art Law is offering the Judith Bresler Fellowship to recent law school graduates.

-In 2020, the art law community lost a prominent and beloved colleague with the passing away of Judith Bresler, a prominent transactional attorney and litigator who co-authored the seminal Art Law Treatise, now in its fifth printing.
-She was a tireless advocate for the advancement of art and law and an inspiration to her colleagues and to all seeking to dedicate themselves to the practice and advancement of art and law.
-Judith was an inspirational lawyer, professor, author, and mentor to many.
+In 2020, with the passing away of Judith Bresler, the art law community lost a beloved colleague and mentor, a prominent transactional attorney and litigator who co-authored the seminal Art Law Treatise, now in its fifth printing.
+Judith was a tireless advocate for the advancement of art and law and an inspiration to her colleagues and to all seeking to dedicate themselves to the practice and advancement of art and law.

-In recognition of Judith’s contributions to the law, the Center for Art Law is proud to offer a Judith Bresler Fellowship to candidates who exhibit many of the gifts, qualities, and passions that Judith so beautifully embodied.
+In her memory, the Center for Art Law is proud to offer the Judith Bresler Fellowship to candidates who exhibit many of the gifts, qualities, and passions that Judith so beautifully embodied.

 From teaching Art & Law Workshops to hosting legal clinics, the Center wholeheartedly believes in educating the arts community through an accessible, affordable, and personable approach.
 In January 2020, the Center launched a Visual Artists’ Immigration Clinic designed to guide international artists through the process of obtaining a visa to work and create in the United States.

-The Center currently envisions creating similar artists’ clinics for art consignment contracts and to help artists with planning their estates and legacies, two topics that were of particular interest to Judith Bresler.
+The Center currently envisions creating similar artists’ clinics for art consignment contracts and to help artists with planning their estates and legacies, two topics that were of particular interest to Judith.